lawndoc/AdvancedHuntingQueries/README.md

 # AdvancedHuntingQueries
 My collection of Microsoft 365 Advanced Hunting Queries written in Kusto Query Language (KQL).

-This repo includes hotlinks that plug the queries right into your M365 Security tenant.
+This repo includes '🔎' icons with hotlinks that plug the queries right into your M365 Security tenant.

 Click on a category to start exploring my hunting queries!

 ## Query Categories: